EMBOSSING AND DEBOSSING

 Debossing is really the opposite of embossing and where the image has created a depressed effect.
 In the same way as embossing, the debossed area can be left untouched (blind deboss) or filled in with hot foil.

 The example on the left was created using flat blue foil with debossed silver foil for the circular cross hatch pattern.

-At Dagwood, we have a skilled and experienced team who use use traditional methods combined with a large range of specialist machinery.
+Our in-house team of skilled and experienced operators use traditional methods combined with specialist machinery.

 DO YOU NEED PACKAGING PROOFS AND MOCK-UPS?